Warehouse worker Warehouse operative, warehouse picker or packer

 You'll work up to 40 hours a week, in shifts.
 This could include days, nights and weekends.

-You may need your own transport to get to work outside public transport hours.
+You may need your own transport to get to work outside public transport hours, or to remote places.

-You'll work in a warehouse.
+You'll work in a warehouse, or a yard in all weathers.
 You'll wear protective clothing like overalls.

 6. Career path and progression